Manishearth/manishearth.github.io/source/drafts/fraud.md

 That said, there are a couple things I can say that I think are useful.

 One heuristic we can build is detecting the common skeleton of scams.
 Many scams follow a skeleton where they'll ask for something urgent, in secret, asking you to use unusual channels.
-This skeleton is usually noticeable because the pitch around it is often clumsy[^4], but that can change with scammers who can do triage and research marks at scale.
+This skeleton is usually noticeable because the pitch around it is often clumsy[^ceo-starbucks], but that can change with scammers who can do triage and research marks at scale.
 Still, the rough structure of that skeleton probably isn't going anywhere; an ask is an ask.

 Other heuristics can be achieved by verifying things through more channels.
 For further verification, I *strongly* recommend setting up some spoken passwords with your family members.
 In cases where you don't have that, you can try to still call back to events in the past that are unlikely to have records out there.
 For less tech-savvy family members I would recommend just giving them the advice "if you get a call from me talking about something serious, urgent, and/or secret, be very skeptical and maybe hang up and check through another channel".

 Somewhat recently I was setting up a financial transaction with a person I know.
 We had been talking about it over multiple platforms, but before the final step I ended up asking them to hop on a video call, explaining that I was being extra cautious in the age of LLMs.
 They replied, in effect, "heh, I wondered when I was going to start getting asked this".
 They opened the video call referencing a specific memorable moment in a call we had many years ago, and we ended up chatting for a while about various things including the subject of this blog post.

-It's generally good to understand where our systems do and don't protect us: e.g. you can't be sure an email is actually from what it says on the `from:` address, but you can be reasonably sure that an email sent *to* an address you typed went to that inbox[^5].
-Whether or not someone else has access to that inbox is a different question.
-Similarly, with phones, you cannot be sure that the caller ID is accurate, but you can be a bit more sure that outgoing phone calls are routed correctly.
-Not nearly as sure as email, though, phone infrastructure has a lot more holes of varying utility to scammers[^6].
+It's generally good to understand where our systems do and don't protect us.
+One rough rule is you can't usually trust the authenticity of communication you receive, but you can *mostly* trust where you deliberately send something[^access].
+An email composed to some address will likely[^smtp] reach that inbox, and a call you place to a number will likely[^ss7] reach that device.
+Email `from:` headers and caller ID, on the other hand, can be easily forged.

 All of these are imperfect heuristics, but they're better than what we're used to, and will make you more expensive and tricky to target.
 It's not practical to be 100% completely unscammable ([the optimal amount of fraud is nonzero][fraud]), but you can at least be more expensive.